 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 16690):

-high Efficiency (HE) basic service set (BSS): A BSS inwhich a Beacon frame transmitted by an HE station (STA) includes the HE Operation element.HE Operation element
+high Efficiency (HE) basic service set (BSS): A BSS in which the transmitted Beacon frames contain an HE Operation element. (#16690)

+HE Operation element

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 17090)):

 The VHT Operation Information Present subfield is set to 1 to indicate that the VHT Operation Information field is present in the HE Operation element and set to 0 otherwise.
-The field is set to 0 if the frame containing this element also contains a VHT Operation element.
+The VHT Operation Information Present subfield is set as defined in 27.16 (HE BSS operation). (#17090)

 HE BSS operation